cellgeni/farmer/README.md

 ## Usage

+Farmer currently has two functions: listing pending/running jobs, and notifying you when your jobs finish.

+To see your pending/running jobs, send Farmer a message saying "jobs".
+(You can also see jobs for other users, e.g. by saying "jobs for cellgeni-su".)

 To be notified when jobs finish, you can use the included post-exec script:

 ```console
 $ bsub ... -Ep /path/to/farmer/src/post-exec.sh
 ```

+If you submit an array job with this post-exec script, you'll only be notified once every job in the array has finished.

 ## Preemptively Answered Questions